 When culinary arts student, Marcus Smith Sr. became aware of the immediate need for ready cooked meals at Scripps Mercy Hospital Chula Vista, he had to do something.
 He took to his school for help.
-Chef instructors at San Diego Continuing Education (SDCE) will be donating a full-course lunch to the South Bay hospital this Sunday, April 19 and again on April 25.
+Chef instructors at San Diego College of Continuing Education (SDCCE) will be donating a full-course lunch to the South Bay hospital this Sunday, April 19 and again on April 25.

 Smith’s wife, Shanita Smith works as an emergency room nurse inside of the Scripps COVID-19 Testing and Treatment Unit with 35 other ER nurses.